EpsilonIUTT/ProjectEpsilon/README.md

 # ProjectEpsilon
-A collaborative effort to computer verify Mochizuki's Inter-Universal Teichmuller Theory (IUTT)
+A collaborative effort to verify Mochizuki's Inter-Universal Teichmüller Theory (IUTT) via the use of computer-based proof assistants.